How to Decorate Pretty Planters with Vinyl

 First, I thoroughly watered them.

-Next, I put them in the planters.
+Next, I put the flowers in the planters.

 As the finishing touch, I covered the dirt with my favorite Super Moss for a professional look.
 This also keeps the dirt from drying out as fast.
+This Super Moss can be be reused over and over and will last for years.

 NOTE: It’s always a good idea to cover your work surface with newspaper while you plant and add the Super Moss.